-And your whipped mango body mousse is READY!!!
-Scoop it in your final container or put it in a zip lock bag, cut a corner out of the end, then squeeze the mousse into your containers.
+And your mango whipped body butter is READY!!!
+Scoop it in your final container or put it in a zip lock bag, cut a corner out of the end, then squeeze the butter into your containers.
 It will last 6-9 months if you store it in a cool place away from direct sun.

 Uses and Benefits

-Use this whipped mango mousse as a face and body moisturizer, or for particularly dry skin spots.
+Use this mango whipped body butter as a face and body moisturizer, or for particularly dry skin spots.
 I have personally been using it as a face serum before I go to bed: the flower scent helps me relax, and the rich mango butter makes my skin soft and smooth.

 I hope you love this recipe, leave us a comment below with your feedback and any questions you have.

 As promised, here’s the video version of this recipe.
 Enjoy!